-Often there's no one to talk to who can really understand or even believe it, so still loving your wife but also feeling all alone in your marriage is another outcome that adds to the challenge of it.
+Often there's no one to talk to who can really understand or even believe it, so still loving your wife but also feeling all alone in your marriage is another outcome that adds to the challenge of all of it.

 Looking for More?
 Check Out These Articles

-- Is Your Relationship Emotionally Abusive?
+- Learn If Your Relationship Is Emotionally Abusive

 - Complaints Wives Make About Husbands